kristianfkt/neware-sql/README.md

 * User input on download():
     * update: True or False.
 True will add only latest data.
 False will download the entire test
     * parallel: Run sequential or asyncrounus in parallel.

+# Do to
+ - [ ] Test class should interact with test ad datafile both ways
+ - [ ] Add plot methods to test class
+ - [ ] Add backup method to NewareDB class.
+Download all tables into a single directory
+ - [ ] Add summarize to step method
+ - [ ] Make GUI interface

 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process